algorand/js-algorand-sdk/README.md

 Running examples requires access to a running node.
 Follow the instructions in Algorand's [developer resources](https://developer.algorand.org/docs/run-a-node/setup/install/) to install a node on your computer.

+**As portions of the codebase are written in TypeScript, examples cannot be run directly using `node`**.
 Please refer to the instructions described in the [examples/README.md](examples/README.md) file for more information regarding running the examples.

 ## SDK Development